PramodIngale/ML_Python_Assignments/README.md

 # ML_Python_Assignments
-## This Repository contains assignments solutions of Machine learning, NLP, Forecasting
+## It contains the assignments along with solotion on following Data Science topics:
+1. Hypothesis Testing
+2. Simple Linear Regression